-- Updated information on wildlife habitats within 0.25 mile of the FERC Project boundary. - Updated information on wildlife use within the FERC Project boundary, and Project access trails located outside the FERC Project boundary. - Data on Project powerline pole configurations to determine if they are consistent with guidelines for avoidance of avian mortalities. - Information on special-status salamander distribution and use of the FERC Project boundary and Project access trails located outside the FERC Project boundary. - Information on the location of bat roosts in Project facilities.
+- Updated information on wildlife habitats within 1 mile of the FERC Project boundary. - Updated information on wildlife use within the FERC Project boundary, and Project access trails located outside the FERC Project boundary. - Data on Project powerline pole configurations to determine if they are consistent with guidelines for avoidance of avian mortalities. - Data on open-air segments of Project water conveyance system to determine the potential for wildlife entrapment. - Information on special-status salamander distribution and use of the FERC Project boundary and Project access trails located outside the FERC Project boundary. - Information on the location of bat roosts in Project facilities.

-- Identify special-status wildlife species potentially occurring in CWHR habitats documented as part of the TERR 1 - Botanical Resources Technical Study Plan (TSP). - Identify potential habitat for special-status salamanders within the FERC Project boundary (excluding underground Project features) and 10 feet on either side of Project access trails located outside the FERC Project boundary and conduct visual encounter surveys (VES) to document their presence. - Determine whether Project powerline pole configurations are consistent with guidelines for the avoidance of avian mortalities. - Document use of Project facilities by special-status bats during reproduction and other seasonal use.
+- Identify special-status wildlife species potentially occurring in CWHR habitats documented as part of the TERR 1 Botanical Resources Technical Study Plan (TSP). - Identify potential habitat for special-status salamanders within the FERC Project boundary (excluding underground Project features) and 10 feet on either side of Project access trails located outside the FERC Project boundary and conduct visual encounter surveys (VES) to document their presence. - Determine whether Project powerline pole configurations are consistent with guidelines for the avoidance of avian mortalities. - Determine the potential for open-air segments of Project water conveyance system to entrap wildlife. - Document use of Project facilities by special-status bats during reproduction and other seasonal use.